 The attached boutique sells fold up pumps should I need to hotfoot it to a power meet after my treatment.
 Or perhaps a waiting helicopter on the roof.
-Neither apply but I like the idea that this spa assumes I might need to.
+Neither applies, but I like the idea that this spa assumes I might need to.
 An alter ego is unfolding inside my mind.
-I tap my tablet with the urgency of my colleagues, and decked in the fluffiest of white robes I circuit the sparkling new spa for an hour prior to my treatment with the determination of a workout.
+I tap my tablet with the urgency of my colleagues and decked in the fluffiest of white robes, I circuit the sparkling new spa for an hour prior to my treatment with the determination of a workout.

 My therapist shows me through to a treatment room with panoramic views, while discussing the need in these polluted city days for facials to work hard.
 I already got the memo, and am prepared for an alpha facial.
 The sort of facial that scoffs at mere relaxation therapies.
-Linda Meredith I’m ready for this.
+Linda Meredith, I’m ready for this.

 We start with a high end sounding ‘haute couture’ preparation: After cleansing and toning a painless micro peel removes my city impurities.
 I’m feeling purer, in a tingly way, already.
 A clay mask prepares me for the main attraction, the futuristic oxygen: powerful medical grade oxygen directed in a fine blast that moves slowly over my face to open pores, which are then filled with a luxurious serum enriched with hyaluronic acid, designed to plump and firm.

-Afterwards I am shown into a sleep pod.
-I’ve already proved I can do perfectly well without one, but the dimly lit line of pods complete with blanketed beds and divine chocolate dried orange nibbles make me feel I am on board a night flight on a private jet, with a newly detoxed face and feeling five years younger.
+Afterwards, I am shown into a sleep pod.
+I’ve already proved I can do perfectly well without one, but the dimly lit line of pods complete with blanketed beds and divine chocolate dried orange nibbles make me feel I am onboard a night flight on a private jet, with a newly detoxed face and feeling five years younger.